ashthespy/Atom-LaTeX/README.md

 ## Installation

-Installing LaTeX Toolbox is simple.
-You can find it in [the atom.io package registry](https://atom.io/packages/Atom-Toolbox), or simply run `apm install Atom-Toolbox` in command line.
+Installing Atom-LaTeX is simple.
+You can find it in [the atom.io package registry](https://atom.io/packages/atom-latex), or simply run `apm install atom-latex` in command line.

 Alternatively, you can check out this repository and copy it to the Atom package folder:
 - Windows `%USERPROFILE%\.atom\packages`